The #1 question we get over, and over, and over again, is “how do I get more traffic to my site?”

 In each blog post, include links to your other blog posts.
 This helps your SEO rankings, and also helps people stay on your site longer by going down the rabbit hole of your content.

-Getting started: Every time you publish something new, go back through your old posts (or just the most popular ones) and see how they can link to your newest one.
+Next Steps: Every time you publish something new, go back through your old posts (or just the most popular ones) and see how you can link to your newest one.

 Twitter ads are emerging as a new way to pay to promote your website.
 Since they don’t have nearly the popularity of Facebook or Google ads, there’s still an opportunity to take advantage of them early and get some inexpensive traffic.